Electrical Interconnects for Silicon Spin Qubits: Valley effects

 Assume the electron wavepacket has a length scale $l_e \sim 1\; \mu$m, and the standard deviation of $\Delta$ is $\sigma_\Delta \sim 10\;\mu$eV.
 Then $t_{hs} \sim 0.7$ ps and $Jt_{hs}/\hbar \sim 7 \cdot 10^{-6} $.
 We can heuristically estimate a hot-spot driven relaxation length.
 Assume that every time the electron passes through a hot spot, its spin state goes to the ground state with probability $p \sim J t_{hs}/\hbar$.
 The probability that any particular location is a hot spot is $p_{hs} \lesssim J / \sigma_\Delta$, so the linear density of hot spots is $\lambda_{hs} \sim J/\sigma_\Delta l_e$ and the relaxation length is

-This is comparable to the spin-orbit-driven relaxation length $L_1 \approx 0.74$ cm (for our model device parameters), so---depending on the constant factors and the parameters of the actual device---valley hot spots may in fact control spin relaxation.
-But it is much longer than the spin-orbit-driven decoherence length scale $L_2 \approx 15$ mm, so hot spots are unlikely to control device performance.
+This is comparable to the spin-orbit-driven relaxation length $L_1 \approx 0.74$ m (for our model device parameters), so---depending on the constant factors and the parameters of the actual device---valley hot spots may in fact control spin relaxation.
+But it is much longer than the spin-orbit-driven decoherence length scale $L_2 \approx 15$ mm, so hot spots are unlikely to limit device performance.